ASD-Blueprint/desktop.gov.au/blueprint/client-devices.md

 Alternate browsers may also be deployed to support specific business needs or requirements.

-Table 51 Internet Browser Design Decisions for all agencies and implementation types.
+Internet Browser Design Decisions for all agencies and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---